Guide

 What a useful plan includes

-- Clear room labels that match the pack
+- Clear room labels that match the report

 - Dimensions captured for the booked scope